sprakash277/terraforms/azure/adb-exfiltration-protection/README.md

+az login
+az account set --subscription "REPLACE ME" use the correct Azure Subscription id run " terraform init " from the parent folder. init deploys the required libraries and dependencies run " terraform validate " run " terraform apply "

+To destroy the previous work created by terraform run " terraform destroy "

 # Provisioning Azure Databricks workspace with a Hub & Spoke firewall for data exfiltration protection

 This template provides an example deployment of: Hub-Spoke networking with egress firewall to control all outbound traffic from Databricks subnets.
 Details are described in: https://databricks.com/blog/2020/03/27/data-exfiltration-protection-with-azure-databricks.html